vmware-archive/pivnet-resource-documentation/index.md

 # Example

-A simple example of downloading the [healthwatch](https://network.pivotal.io/products/p-healthwatch/) and [cloudcache](https://network.pivotal.io/products/p-cloudcache/) products can be seen below:
+Now that the major components of the Pivnet Resource have been understood, we can put it all together.
+An example of downloading the [healthwatch](https://network.pivotal.io/products/p-healthwatch/) and [cloudcache](https://network.pivotal.io/products/p-cloudcache/) products can be seen below:

 ```yaml
 ---